TimothyADavis/KinMSpy/README.md

 [![ASCL](https://img.shields.io/badge/ascl-2006.003-blue.svg?colorB=262255)](http://ascl.net/2006.003)

 The KinMS (KINematic Molecular Simulation) package can be used to simulate observations of arbitary molecular/atomic cold gas distributions.
-The routines are written with flexibility in mind, and have been used in various different applications, including investigating the kinematics of molecular gas in early-type galaxies ([Davis et al, MNRAS, Volume 429, Issue 1, p.534-555, 2013](https://academic.oup.com/mnras/article/429/1/534/1022845)), and determining supermassive black-hole masses from CO interfermetric observations (Davis et al., Nature, 2013).
+The routines are written with flexibility in mind, and have been used in various different applications, including investigating the kinematics of molecular gas in early-type galaxies ([Davis et al, MNRAS, Volume 429, Issue 1, p.534-555, 2013](https://academic.oup.com/mnras/article/429/1/534/1022845)), and determining supermassive black-hole masses from CO interfermetric observations (e.g. Davis et al., Nature, 2013).
 They are also useful for creating input datacubes for further simulation in e.g. [CASA](https://casa.nrao.edu/)'s sim_observe tool.

 ### Install

 KinMSpy is designed with Python users in mind.
 Lots of work has gone into making it lightweight and fast.
-You can use it in the same way that you would use [NumPy](https://numpy.org/) or [Astropy](https://www.astropy.org/) etc. You can install KinMS with `pip install kinms`.
+You can install KinMS with `pip install kinms`.
 Alternatively you can download the code, navigate to the directory you unpack it too, and run `python setup.py install`.

 It requires the following modules: